BTC £50,000 ● OFFLINE3,700,000 BTC lost£118K added today

 A solicitor experienced in cryptocurrency estate planning can:

-• Draft will clauses that properly reference digital assets
+• Draft will clauses that reference digital assets without exposing details

 • Prepare a letter of wishes template tailored to your holdings